MoonGrt/OpenPeriph/README.md

 ### Installation

 #### Automated Installation (Recommended)
-The project includes an automated setup script that installs all required tools:
+The project includes an automated setup script that installs all required tools: (It is recommended to build the required tools step by step.)

 ```bash
 bash setup.sh